DennieTeMolder/ess-plot/README.md

 plot to be redisplayed.
 Plots are displayed in PNG format thus plot history can be navigated using `image-mode` bindings (i.e. `M-x image-previous-file`).
 Calling `M-x ess-plot-toggle` again stops plots from being redirected and closes the plot window.
-You can customize how the plot window is created and positioned by changing `ess-plot-window-create-function`.
 It is recommended to create bindings for `ess-plot-toggle`, `ess-plot-show`, and optionally `ess-plot-hide`.

 You can change the resolution and size of the next plot from inside of R.
-The code below restores the default setting:
+The code below restores the default settings:
 ```R
 options(
   plot.width = 7,